-- Repeat of a level I violation - Use or possession of alcohol, drugs, tobacco, E-Cigarette or any vapor delivery device used for "Vaping". - Willful damage to school property at Cornwall or another school. (carries monetary penalty)
+- Repeat of a level I violation - Receiving out of school suspension for violation of school rules and regulations. - Use or possession of alcohol, drugs, tobacco, E-Cigarette or any vapor delivery device used for "Vaping". - Willful damage to school property at Cornwall or another school. (carries monetary penalty)